ArakunrinBambam/MalariaDiagnosisExpertSystem/README.txt

-A very simple set of code has been provided as template for how to create your own backward chaining expert system.
-Specifically this system decides what you should bring when walking out of the house (i.e. an umbrella, a raincoat, or nothing).
+A malaria diagnosis system which uses forward chain and backward chain rule for ascertion.
+Specifically this system accepts some information on malaria symptoms from users and adviced them on what to do next.
 This implementations asks the user questions rather than hard-coding a fact base.

-To run: driver_simple_question.bc_test()
+To run: driver.diagnose()